 In general, however, you could go without a comb until you get to the 2 to 3-month mark.

-The main benefit of beard oil is that it moisturizes the beard hair.
 It gives it a nice sheen, especially when it’s properly distributed throughout the beard.

 The easiest way to distribute it is to apply the beard oil before you brush it.